Overnight Raised Waffles with Yeast

 - The following morning, with a large whisk, beat the eggs, vanilla, and baking soda into the batter until completely combined.

 - Preheat waffle iron to desired temperature - my family prefers a medium-high setting.
-When the waffle maker shows "ready", let the it heat for 2 more minutes.
-Then give the waffle plates a quick spritz of non-stick spray and close the waffle maker for a few seconds to heat up again.
+When the waffle maker shows "ready", let it heat for 2 more minutes.
+Lightly brush the waffle plates with melted butter or give the plates a quick spritz of non-stick spray, then close the waffle maker for a few seconds to heat up again.
 Pour batter onto hot waffle plates - for our 8" round waffles, we use a scant 3/4 cup of batter per waffle.
 Then shut the waffle maker lid (some batter will probably spill out) and let the waffle bake.
 You should see steam coming out of the waffle maker - let the waffle maker do its magic, no peeking!
 Our family has various preferences for doneness, so I bake the waffles between 3 and 4 minutes, depending on the person.

 a farmgirl’s dabbles